 As the Fund progresses towards its long-term investment objective, the Fund's dependency on Refinitiv Limited (the "Sponsor") is expected to decrease.
 However, a degree of Sponsor dependency nonetheless remains.
-The Trustee has therefore engaged with the covenant adviser, Cardano, to understand how various climate scenarios would impact the strength of the covenant.
-The adviser has completed a high-level qualitative assessment of the climate-related risks faced by the Sponsor based on review of the Group's Sustainability Report2, including the implications of these risks for the Fund.
+The Trustee therefore engaged with the Fund's Covenant Adviser, Cardano, to understand how various climate scenarios would impact the strength of the covenant.
+The adviser completed a high-level qualitative assessment of the climate-related risks faced by the Sponsor last year based on review of the Group's Sustainability Report2, including the implications of these risks for the Fund.
+A more in-depth review is due as at 31 December 2025 in line with the updated scenario analysis.
+Due to the nature of the sponsor's business and the funding position of the Fund, the Trustee believes this is an appropriate approach.

-Over the short (0-3 years), medium (3-10 years), and long (10+ years) term, the covenant adviser determined that, based on the Group's assessment, climate risk to the Sponsor's business is medium3, considering exposure to both transition and physical climate risks.
-The Trustee will incorporate monitoring of the most prevalent risks into its covenant monitoring processes going forward.
-As appropriate, the Trustee will also consider covenant implications of scenarios that form part of the Group's strategy, and whether climate risks for the Fund's assets correlate with risks to the Group and implement specific mitigation if appropriate.
+Over the short (0-3 years), medium (3-10 years), and long (10+ years) term, the Covenant Adviser determined that, based on the Group's assessment, climate risk to the Sponsor's business is medium3, considering exposure to both transition and physical climate risks.
+As appropriate, the Trustee will consider covenant implications of scenarios that form part of the Group's strategy, and whether climate risks for the Fund's assets correlate with risks to the Group and implement specific mitigation if appropriate.